Red Horse Beer! Most countries have their own super strength lager colloquially termed “wife beater” and in the Philippines it is Red Horse.

 You can a lot about a person in the Philippines by the type of beer they drink.
 If you spy someone drinking San Miguel Light for example, they are usually a lady, a ladyboy, or an American.
-If you see someone drinking San Miguel Pilsen they would usually be a man, or a really tough American.
+If you see someone drinking San Miguel Pilsner they would usually be a man, or a really tough American.
 If you see someone drinking Red Horse, they are very tough, like to party and are never American.

-We present Red Horse, the strongest beer in the Philippines
+We present Red Horse, the strongest beer in the Philippines.

 History of Red Horse Beer